15 Poetry of the Romantic Era

 Portrait of Mary Wollstonecraft Shelley

-Shelley is perhaps most famous for having written Frankenstein and for having been married to fellow writer Percey Bysshe Shelley.
-Her relationship with Shelley began while he was married to another, and it was only after his first wife’s suicide and the death of Mary and Percey’s premature child that they were able to marry.
-The two embodied much of the Romantic movement, including pursuing close friendships with other artists, like Lord Byron, and being involved in scandal.
-She was the second child of the feminist philosopher, educator, and writer Mary Wollstonecraft and the first child of the philosopher, novelist, and journalist William Godwin.
+Mary Wollstonecraft Shelley is perhaps most famous for having written Frankenstein and for having been married to fellow writer Percy Bysshe Shelley.
+Their relationship began while Percy was married to another, and they only married after his first wife’s death and the death of their premature child.
+Mary was the daughter of feminist philosopher Mary Wollstonecraft and philosopher William Godwin.

 License